sjhuang26/thinking-system/README.md

 > A subtle recursive phenomenon to note is that the essay uses the same specialized rhetorical notations that it advocates.

-## Context/ Overview of "mapper-packer" vocabulary

-QUOTE { Mapping is the kind of learning you do when, after you pick up some information, you sit and think about it in an effort to simplify the way you think about it (i.e., simplify your mental map).
-Mappers are the world's great thinkers: they are the inventors, the scientists, those who think and control.
-Packing is like mapping in that you collect information, but differs from mapping in that you don't have any particular desire to simplify your mental map.
-Packers are the world's great storehouses of memory: they are the storytellers, the historians, those who memorize and repeat. } [https://wiki.c2.com/?MappersVsPackers]

-## Context/ Psychology
+## Introduction

+A mapper will "sit and think" about "collect[ed] information" to "simplify" the "mental map" while a packer lacks command of the aforementioned simplifying process. [https://wiki.c2.com/?MappersVsPackers]

-We deconstruct a long list of psychological phenomena (including core ideas in Relational Frame Theory) in terms of a two-circuit dichotomy.
+We rigorize the dichotomy with speculative neurological circuits so we can deconstruct a long list of psychological phenomena (including core ideas in Relational Frame Theory).

 - Packer - Reward and Punishment circuit - CPU
 - Mapper - Rationality circuit - GPU

-The point is to wholly transcend the CPU.
-We suggest that when the individual shifts to GPU dominance ...
+The goal is for the CPU to relinquish virtually all of its responsibility (using, for instance, metaphors), so that:

 - wide-ranging psychological effects arise
   - We propose a therapeutic training program so that the the CPU can relinquish its responsibilities.